Search Knowledge Base by Keyword

 What is the cost of running AI Chat and AI Search features?

-• Free Features: AI Chat and AI Search are included in the free Echo Knowledge Base plugin.
+The AI Chatbot and AI Search features are included free with Echo Knowledge Base.

 Each Part Explained: